Desmopressin (Into the nose)

 Warnings While Using This Medicine:

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, cystic fibrosis, a nose injury or infection, head injury, or trouble urinating.
-Tell your doctor about all heart, circulation, or blood problems you have, such as heart failure, high blood pressure, history of blood clots, heart attack, or stroke.
+Tell your doctor about all heart, circulation, or blood problems you have, including heart failure, high blood pressure, or a history of blood clots, heart attack, or stroke.

 - This medicine may cause the following problems: